Bob Willis: Commentary

 After retiring from playing cricket, Willis established himself as a television commentator on Sky.
 Willis appeared on BBC Television's cricket coverage between 1985 and 1987 as a summariser before joining Sky Sports in 1990.
 When Botham joined the Sky commentary team, Willis was often in partnership with him in the commentary box.
 Willis' "laconic style did not suit all" and he was dropped from the "front-line commentary duties".
 He also appeared on David Tomlinson's This Is Your Life in 1991, A Question of Sport in 2004 and 20 to 1 in 2005.

 Willis worked for Sky Sports, largely commentating in the county game, where he was vocal on the need for changes in English cricket, particularly through a group of former players known as the Cricket Reform Group.
 He was critical of Mike Atherton during the England tour of Zimbabwe in 1997.
 In 2006, he criticised the then England coach Duncan Fletcher's practices, England's performance in the 2006-07 Ashes, and was vocal in calling for the retirement of out-of-form national captain Michael Vaughan in 2008.

 Willis attracted detractors due to his somewhat melancholic style.
 The Independent commentated on the 1995 Texaco Trophy that Willis had "trenchant content, dismal delivery.
 As a player Willis had trouble getting to sleep.
 As a commentator he struggles to stay awake.
 His voice remains on one note – the drone of your neighbour's mower."
 CricInfo's launching of two polls on cricket commentary both returned negative views of Willis' "hyper-critical" commentary.
 Willis received only 15% of the vote, above only Dermot Reeve and Allott.

 In later years, after he was sidelined as a front-line commentator, Willis appeared on Sky's The Verdict with Charles Colville and was still working for Sky until a few months before his death.
-"On Sky Sports Cricket's The Verdict show, Bob would deliver assessments of players and teams every bit as brutal as his genuinely rapid bowling once was.
+Alan Tyers of The Daily Telegraph noted in Willis' obituary that "On Sky Sports Cricket's The Verdict show, Bob would deliver assessments of players and teams every bit as brutal as his genuinely rapid bowling once was.
 In his later years, his role was that of the fire and brimstone preacher, dishing out ferocious tongue-lashings to cricketers, umpires and administrators alike."

 Personal life

 Willis married his first wife, Juliet Smail in 1980.
 They had a daughter born in 1984.
-He married his second wife, Lauren Clark, in 2014.
+He married his second wife, television producer Lauren Clark, in south west London in 2014.
 Although born in Sunderland, Willis lived in Manchester as a youngster, and was a keen supporter of Manchester City F.C., having first attended a match at Maine Road in 1954, as well as seeing the 1955 FA Cup Final against Newcastle United.

 Willis died on 4 December 2019, aged 70, "after a long illness".
 He had been diagnosed with prostate cancer three years previously.
 The Bob Willis Fund raises awareness of prostate cancer and money for research into the detection and diagnosis of it; Bob Dylan is an honorary patron.